jonmadison/zero-to-api-talk/0toApi.md

 ![inline](./images/arch_test.png)

 ^we'll use supertest to spin up our express server and make API calls.
 They're gonna fail first, then we'll write the functionality.

+^[SAY] Our examples will involve writing tests, and making them pass, and we'll spend most of our time with the test, the router, and the controller.

 ---
 #Create the project